TUfast-TUD/TUfast_TUD-safari/CONTRIBUTING.md

 ### Specialities in working with XCode
 XCode is setup to use the `/build` directory as src.
-When you build the app in XCode `npm run build` is automatically run (as a build phase) Everything related to the browser extension can be found in `/src`: the `manifest.json`, the `background.js`, and so on.
-Content scripts are in `/src/contentScripts`.
-In `/src/freshContent` you can find newly created content that is used in TUfast, e.g. the popup or settings-page. `/docs` does _not_ contain documentation for the code, but further instructions for users of TUfast.

-### Specialities in working with XCode
-XCode is setup to use the `/build` directory as src.
 When you build the app in XCode `npm run build` is automatically run (as a build phase)

 Steps to contribute: